 Once we move past these misconceptions, cryptocurrencies can open up a new world of incentives and micropayments that can empower behaviour change.

 Beyond investing, cryptocurrencies are powering a borderless economy that allows users to exchange value in new ways.
 For instance, consumers are already being paid in tokens when they are exposed to advertising through platforms like the Brave browser.
 These payments are made in the form of Brave's basic attention token (BAT), which uses cryptocurrency technology to send payments among publishers, advertisers, Brave users and Brave itself.
 As we see companies like Facebook come under fire for how they use user data to fuel advertising revenues, cryptocurrencies allows some of that revenue to go back to users and also offer more transparency to see the exchange taking place.

 Erica shares more about how this technology is being used to empower users around the world to protect their data, live healthier lives, and even help clean oceans in Haiti.

 According to a report last year from the World Economic Forum, blockchain and cryptocurrency have tremendous potential to boost the global economy and help disenfranchised populations.
 As we see the gap between haves and have-nots grow around the world, digital currencies are providing access to equal opportunity for people to exchange, save, and earn value -- regardless of where you were born or where you live.

 As we learned in our last blog, systems adoption of technologies like blockchain and cryptocurrencies are dependent on a network of leaders that validate, co-create, and scale pilots in the next 5-10 years.
 Erica shares some of her learnings from building Crypto Curry Club and why community is essential for these innovations to realize their full potential.

-Their next virtual networking event is February 18th, and while you’ll have you supply your own curry, your curiosity will be well fed by this group!
+Their next virtual networking event is February 18th, and even though you’ll have you supply your own curry (for now!), your curiosity will be well fed by this group!